readium/architecture/proposals/006-content-protection.md

 #### Format-Specific Protections

-There's currently only two format-specific protections recognized by Readium: PDF and ZIP.
+There are currently only two format-specific protections recognized by Readium: PDF and ZIP.

 When a password protection is used, the `credentials` parameter provided to the Streamer is used to unlock the protected file.
 In case of incorrect credentials: